Can Donald Trump still run for president after charges over 2020 election?

 The former president has repeatedly characterised the multiple investigations against him, including the January 6 probe, as a politically motivated “hoax” and an attempt to “steal” the 2024 election from him.

-On 1 August, Mr Trump called Mr Smith “deranged” and the January 6 charges a “fake indictment”.
+On 1 August, Mr Trump called Mr Smith “deranged” and the federal charges a “fake indictment”.

 “The lawlessness of these persecutions of President Trump and his supporters is reminiscent of Nazi Germany in the 1930s, the former Soviet Union, and other authoritarian, dictatorial regimes.
 President Trump has always followed the law and the Constitution with advice from many highly accomplished attorneys,” a statement from Mr Trump’s campaign read.

-Note: This story was updated on 23 August 2023 to reflect new developments